Pictures of Hudson River Animals, Plants, Algae, More...

 More groups of flora and fauna will be added to this collection; visit this website in the future to check out additional images.

-- Fishes - Sheet One (PDF, 148 KB): Atlantic sturgeon, striped bass, American shad, alewife, American eel, white catfish
+- Sheet One: Atlantic sturgeon, striped bass, American shad, alewife, American eel, white catfish

-- Fishes - Sheet Two (PDF, 325 KB): banded killifish, mummichog, tessellated darter, pumpkinseed, spottail shiner, Atlantic silverside
+- Sheet Two: banded killifish, mummichog, tessellated darter, pumpkinseed, spottail shiner, Atlantic silverside

-- Fishes - Sheet Three (PDF, 337 KB): largemouth bass, white perch, common carp, hogchoker, bluefish, northern pipefish
+- Sheet Three: largemouth bass, white perch, common carp, hogchoker, bluefish, northern pipefish

 - Wildlife (PDF, 287 KB): muskrat, harbor seal, green frog, northern water snake, diamondback terrapin, snapping turtle

-- Birds - Sheet One (PDF, 180 KB): bald eagle, great blue heron, spotted sandpiper, snowy egret, belted kingfisher, canvasback
+- Sheet One: bald eagle, great blue heron, spotted sandpiper, snowy egret, belted kingfisher, canvasback

-- Birds - Sheet Two (PDF, 182 KB): mallard, double-crested cormorant, ring-billed gull, Canada goose, red-winged blackbird, marsh wren
+- Sheet Two: mallard, double-crested cormorant, ring-billed gull, Canada goose, red-winged blackbird, marsh wren

 - Large Crustaceans (PDF, 355 KB): blue crab, crayfish, white-fingered mud crab, shore shrimp, amphipod, sand shrimp